Getting Involved

 Transfer Students

 As an incoming transfer student, you can choose to either participate in the paired Subcite and Digest experience, or apply to be a Line Editor.
 Line Editors manage a team of subciters to edit a portion of an article, pull the cited sources, and participate in additional rounds of editing with the article team.
-If you are interested in applying to the Line Editor position as a transfer student, please reach out to the Operations Editor, William Locke (jolt.ops.editor@gmail.com).
+If you are interested in applying to the Line Editor position as a transfer student, please reach out to the Operations Editor (jolt.ops.editor@gmail.com).

 LLM Students